-The analysis should describe both the potential and direct economic impacts including estimated costs, if material, on industry and the community, assessing the following:
+The analysis should describe both the potential and direct economic impacts including estimated costs, if material, on industry and the community by assessing the following:

-- property values

-- industry output

-- employment

-- the indirect impacts likely to flow to other industries and economies from the development of the project.
-This should also consider the implications of the project for future development.

-- the distributional effects of the proposal including proposals to mitigate any negative impact on disadvantaged groups.
+- property values - industry output - employment - the indirect impacts likely to flow to other industries and economies from the development of the project.
+This should also consider the implications of the project for future development - the distributional effects of the proposal, including proposals to mitigate any negative impact on disadvantaged groups - mitigation strategies to manage project impacts through relevant government policies and programmes.